 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy and Safeguarding Policy which is available below.
 The latest update to the policy was September 2021.
 These are in line with Keeping Children Safe in Education 2021 and Working Together to Safeguarding Children.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 As a school, we are part of the operation encompass scheme which is run by the police.

-If you have any concerns and would like support please visit our parent surgery on Tuesday 8:45-10 or phone to make an appointment with Mrs Richards/Miss Thompson.
+If you have any concerns and would like support please speak to staff in school who can arrange for you to speak with Miss Thompson.
 We can discuss the early help process with you and how the school can best support your family.